zarstensen/obsidian-obsimat-plugin/README.md

 If you receive an error upon plugin load on Linux, you might need to give execute permissions to the `SympyClient-linux.bin` file located in the plugin's installation directory.

-Perform the following commands inside the **Latex Math** installation directory, to give the necessary permissions:
+Perform the following commands inside the **LaTeX Math** installation directory, to give the necessary permissions:

 - (Optional) Check execution permissions of `SympyClient-linux.bin`: